eVisa

 eVisa is an online record of your permission to stay in the UK (leave to remain).
 It is not an application for permission to stay in the UK.

-Currently when you get leave to remain following a positive asylum decision the Home Office issues you a Biometric Residence Permit (BRP) as proof of your leave to remain.
+Until recently when you get leave to remain, the Home Office issued you a physical Biometric Residence Permit (BRP) as proof of your leave to remain.
 All physical BRP cards will expire on 31.12.24 because eVisas are replacing BRP cards.
 With an eVisa you will access your immigration status online.
 You can use an eVisa to prove you have permission to stay in the UK (leave to remain).

 Updating your physical BRP card to an online eVisa doesn’t change your leave to remain.
 Make sure to check your current leave to remain expiry date and prepare for your application before it ends.